-Under the BCIIP Act, the Commissioner may inquire into and investigate any act or practice by a building industry participant which may be contrary to a designated building law or the Building Code.
+Under the BCIIP Act, the Commissioner may inquire into and investigate any act or practice by a building industry participant which may be contrary to a designated building law, a safety net contractual entitlement, or the Building Code.
 As part of an investigation the Commissioner may apply to a nominated presidential member of the Administrative Appeals Tribunal (AAT) under s 61B of the BCIIP Act for an examination notice.